 - Exam Pack 1 and 2 (these contain Official GMAT Practice Test 3, 4, 5, and 6)

 - Atlantic GMAT Quant Review Quizzes (these are free for two weeks so only activate when you need them)

 Also, if you’ve already done official tests 1-6 you can still retake them.
 Yes, you’ll see repeats but there is still value there especially if you haven’t done them in a while.

 But what if you’re burnt out?

 If you’re fried it’s almost always a good idea to take a break.
 Leave the GMAT behind for a few weeks.
-Again, especially if you’re well prepared, I don’t think 3-4 weeks will derail your GMAT prep and, for some people, the break could help put things in perspective.
+Again, especially if you’re well prepared, I don’t think 2-3 weeks will derail your GMAT prep and, for some people, the break could help put things in perspective.
 And even if you do get a little rusty you’ll shake that off relatively quickly once you get going again.

-What if the GMAT is delayed beyond June?
+What if the in person GMAT is delayed in my area?

 It’s not unlikely that you’ll have some time on your hands so regardless of whether you continue studying or take a break this could be a great moment to do some extra reading.
 I’d go ahead and read the Economist and pick up a challenging novel.
 Read actively every day.
 So even if you’re not studying you’re still working on reading skills which are fundamental to GMAT success.
 Here are some suggestions for using Economist articles for GMAT verbal improvement.

 Covid 19 is going to change the way we conduct our lives over the next bunch of months.
 In the big picture the GMAT delay is a very minor issue.
 That said, I know how vital the GMAT can feel so, again, I just want to reassure you that GMAT skills are durable and that if you do need a break you should feel AOK taking one especially if you’re feeling stressed about the day to day we’re now living in.
 Stay healthy everyone.